 Supernetting is the opposite of Subnetting.
 In subnetting, a single big network is divided into multiple smaller subnetworks.
 In Supernetting, multiple networks are combined into a bigger network termed as a Supernetwork or Supernet.
 In this article, we’ll explore the purpose and advantages of supernetting, along with essential considerations for its implementation.

 Supernetting is mainly used in Route Summarization, where routes to multiple networks with similar network prefixes are combined into a single routing entry, with the routing entry pointing to a Super network, encompassing all the networks.
 This in turn significantly reduces the size of routing tables and also the size of routing updates exchanged by routing protocols.

 - When multiple networks are combined to form a bigger network, it is termed as super-netting

 - Super netting is used in route aggregation to reduce the size of routing tables and routing table updates

 - All the Networks should be contiguous.

-- Size of all the small networks should be equal and must be in form of 2n.
+- The block size of every networks should be equal and must be in form of 2n.

-- First IP address should be exactly divisible by whole size of supernet.
+- First Network id should be exactly divisible by whole size of supernet.

 Example: Suppose 4 small networks of class C:

 Build a bigger network which have a single Network Id.

 Explanation – Before Supernetting routing table will be look like as:

 First, lets check whether three condition are satisfied or not:

 - Contiguous: You can easily see that all network are contiguous all having size 256 hosts.

 - Equal size of all network: As all networks are of class C, so all of the have a size of 256 which in turn equal to 28.